 Step 6: Collecting answers

-When the survey have been activated and sent out to the added respondents, or published via a survey link it will be available for respondents to answer the survey.
-The aggregated answers are gathered into Netigate and will be presented in real time with live graphs and word clouds directly in your account.
+When the survey has been activated and sent out to respondents (or published via a survey link) you are ready to receive answers.
+The aggregated answers are collated in Netigate and will be presented in real-time with live graphs and word clouds.